open5e/open5e/source/monsters/miscellaneous-creatures/giant-crocodile.rst

-**Bite**: *Melee Weapon Attack*: +8 to hit, reach 5 ft., one target. *Hit*: 21 (3d10 + 5) piercing damage, and the target is grappled (escape DC 16).
-Until this grapple ends, the target is restrained, and the crocodile can't bite another target.
+**Bite**: *Melee Weapon Attack*: +8 to hit, reach 5 ft., one target. *Hit*: 21 (3d10 + 5) piercing damage, and the target is :ref:`srd:grappled` (escape DC 16).
+Until this grapple ends, the target is :ref:`srd:restrained`, and the crocodile can't bite another target.

 **Tail**:
-*Melee Weapon Attack*: +8 to hit, reach 10 ft., one target not grappled by the crocodile. *Hit*: 14 (2d8 + 5) bludgeoning damage.
-If the target is a creature, it must succeed on a DC 16 Strength saving throw or be knocked prone.
+*Melee Weapon Attack*: +8 to hit, reach 10 ft., one target not :ref:`srd:grappled` by the crocodile. *Hit*: 14 (2d8 + 5) bludgeoning damage.
+If the target is a creature, it must succeed on a DC 16 Strength saving throw or be knocked :ref:`srd:prone`.